KeyMaker25/CallManager/README.md

 - noPickUp - (no show)
 - answered - (pick up)
-- rejected - (onwer rejected the call)
+- rejected - (owner rejected the call)

 you can selecet that an sms will be send to the caller. with custom text.